coleifer/huey/docs/quickstart.rst

 It is also possible to explicitly retry a task from within the task, by raising a :py:class:`RetryTask` exception.
 When this exception is used, the task will be retried regardless of whether it was declared with ``retries``.
-Similarly, the task's remaining retries will (if they were declared) will not be affected by raising :py:class:`RetryTask`.
+Similarly, the task's remaining retries (if they were declared) will not be affected by raising :py:class:`RetryTask`.

 For more information, see the following API documentation: